Complete Guide to Raw Material Inventory Management

 Supplies vs Materials

-Supplies and Materials are terms are often used interchangeably, but do have specific and different meanings when relating to inventory management.
+Supplies and Materials are terms often used interchangeably, but do have specific and different meanings when relating to inventory management.

 👉 Want to read more about supplies and materials?
 Take a look at our detailed explainer here: What’s the difference between supplies and materials?